daniel-van-houten/whistleblower/README.md

 # whistleblower
-Alerts when people (children) appear in areas of the house which they aren't supposed to be in.
+Alerts when people appear in areas of the house which they aren't supposed to be in.